Aksu Basin: Quaternary

+Since in the early-mid Pleistocene, Earth has experienced an alternating series of glacial and interglacial periods, which "superimposed their effects" on the ongoing geological processes in the region.
+Anatolia has been experiencing relative uplift, while the Aksu Basin has been experiencing relative subsidence to form an extensional graben.
+A fluctuating climate affected the river systems, and aggradation in the central part of the basin created fluvial terraces.
+Terra rossa-type soils formed on top of Mesozoic limestone and were redeposited into channels during flash floods.
+At the beginning of the middle Pleistocene, global fluctuations in sea level increased, and a marine incursion may have eroded the lower part of the basin, although no marine sediments have been found in this area.
+Also around the mid-Pleistocene, a small fan was deposited at the mouth of the Karaman River.
+Also during this time, the most recent layer of the Aksu Basin was formed: the Belkis Conglomerate, in the middle Pleistocene, by fluvial terraces.

+Now

+At the present day, tectonic activity in the Aksu Basin is minimal, and there is also relatively little sedimentary deposition.
+Instead, erosion is the primary activity, such as cave systems and sinkholes forming in the Antalya Tufa.
+The Aksu River also continues to form fluvial terraces along its course.

 Component strata

 The stratigraphy of the Aksu Basin is well documented, although the specific delineation of formation names, ages, and boundaries are varied.
 This article follows Kaya's terminology.

 Aksu Formation

 According to Ersin Kaya, the Aksu Formation is the oldest layer of the Aksu Basin.
 It is mixed with the similar-aged Karpuzçay Formation.
 Based on fossil records, the Aksu Formation has been dated to the Langhian through Tortonian periods (i.e. c.
 16-7 MYA).
 Its maximum thickness is about 1200 m.
 The Aksu Formation's type localities are in the northeast and northwest parts of the Aksu Basin.
 The formation's composition is somewhat varied in different places.
 The western part of the Aksu Formation consists of "poorly sorted conglomerate and conglomeratic sandstone... composed of rounded clasts of fine-grained, beige micritic Jurassic limestone and Triassic light gray limestone and yellow sandstone".
 In the east, the formation contains "abundant clasts of red and green radiolarites, Triassic hallobia-bearing sandstone, and ophiolitic rocks (serpentinite, dolerite, basaltic volcanic rocks".
 Near the eastern edge of the basin, the Aksu Formation directly overlies the Triassic basement rocks along an angular unconformity.

 Less commonly, blocks of reefal limestone are present.
 These blocks contain fossils of the corals Stylophora, Helliastraea, Plesiastraea, Favia, Tarbellastraea, and Porites.